Diogo Dalot: 2021–23: Return from loan and breakthrough

+2023–24: United Players' Player of the Year and FA Cup

+On 17 December, Dalot was sent off for the first time in his playing career for arguing with the referee Michael Oliver that his side should have had a throw-in against Mohamed Salah in the game against their bitter rivals Liverpool.
+Despite this, his side held on for the draw at Anfield.
+Throughout the 2023–24 season, Dalot developed into a right-back, who contributed decisively at both ends of the pitch, due to injuries from his teammates such as Luke Shaw, he was asked to adapt throughout the season, playing left-back, performing well, specially in the final months of the season, leading him to be named the club's Players' Player of the Year.

+2025–26

+Dalot would be wearing the number 2 jersey from the 2025–26 season onwards, which was previously worn by Victor Lindelöf.

 International career

 Youth

 Dalot helped Portugal win the 2016 UEFA European Under-17 Championship, scoring twice in five games in Azerbaijan including once in the final against Spain.
 The same year, he helped the under-19 team reach the quarter-finals of the same competition.

 With the under-19s, Dalot participated in the 2017 UEFA European Under-19 Championship, helping finishing as runner-up, after losing in the final to England.
 For his performances throughout the competition, he was named in the "Team of the Tournament".
 Dalot played for Portugal at the 2017 FIFA U-20 World Cup, starting in all the matches in an eventual quarter-final exit.

 On 10 November 2017, he won his first cap for the Portugal under-21s, starting in a 1–1 away draw against Romania for the 2019 UEFA European Championship qualifiers.
 Starting in March 2021, Dalot took part in the 2021 European Under-21 Championship.
 Portugal finished as runners-up after losing in the final 1–0 to Germany, on 6 June 2021.